sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

   endpoint: ""
 ```

-You can reference this secret in your [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/examples/external-redis/override-secret.yaml) by configuring the `existingSecret` key:
+You can reference this secret in your [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/examples/external-redis/override-secret.yaml) by configuring the `connection.existingSecret` key:

 ```yaml
 redisCache: